precice/config-graph/docs/Edges.md

 ## Participant - Receive-mesh

-This edge connects a participant and a mesh that it receives.
+This edge connects a participant and a receive-mesh node.
+The participant is the one who the mesh is received from (the participant who provides the mesh.
+In the context of a receive-mesh node, the receive-mesh gets received from this participant).

 - `type`: RECEIVE_MESH__PARTICIPANT_RECEIVED_FROM
 - `from`: Participant